g-noth/intro-self-driving-cars/README.md

 If you are happy with the behaviour of that bestCar, save it in LocalStorage.

-In the next generation (epoch) this bestCars' "brain" / set of weights and biases are `mutated` by a specified amount (0 < `a` <= 1).
+In the next generation (epoch) this bestCars' "brain" / set of weights and biases are `mutated` by a specified amount ($0 < `a` \leq 1$).
 The closer to 0 the more similar the new initalized neural networks are to the current bestCar.

 This is achieved by linear interpolation (lerp) with some random variation.
 We adjust weights and biases in the next generation by calculating a value that is `amount` of the way from the current bias or weight to the new random value.

 $$lerp(A,B,a) = A + (B-A)*a$$